kevinsea/Insight-Wiki-Stage/Proposed 4.0 Changes.md

 					.ThenChild<Glass>();

 NOTE: you wouldn't do this for inline SQL.
 If you're doing inline SQL, you should probably put the mapping there.

-Design Notes:

-* Be Natural - this uses the same code that you would write inline.
-* Be Fast - don't worry, it will be fast.

 # Interface Configuration #